Park McArthur

-Park McArthur (born 1984, North Carolina, USA) is an artist living in New York City who works in sculpture, installation, text, and sound.
+Park McArthur (born 1984, North Carolina, USA) is a conceptual artist living in New York City who works in sculpture, installation, text, and sound.
 McArthur is a wheelchair user whose work uses this position to inform her art.

-Life and work
+Early life and education

-McArthur graduated with a Masters in Fine Art from the University of Miami in 2009 and studied at the Whitney Museum of American Art's Independent Study Program, 2011–2012.
+McArthur received her B.A. from Davidson College in 2006.
+She then graduated with a Masters in Fine Art from the University of Miami in 2009 and studied at the Whitney Museum of American Art's Independent Study Program, 2011–2012.
+She also attended the Skowhegan School of Painting and Sculpture in 2012.

+Work

 About McArthur's 2014 exhibition Ramps, wherein the artist exhibited the wheelchair ramps of institutions with which she had previously worked, writer Andrew Blackley said, "The exhibition displayed the means by which institutions both produce and deny access.
 Each ramp challenged reappraisal and reinforced a set of past and future foreclosures.
 ‘Ramps’ enlisted generative, generous responses to the negativity of the institution, to the point of engendering the reproduction of those very negative characteristics (by removing the objects’ previously assumed ‘function’).
 By extension, at stake and always under threat are the threaded relationships between queerness and disability, the breakdown of their concomitant binaries and the temporality of care."

 In 2015, McArthur addressed Felix Gonzalez-Torrez's "Untitled" (Love Letter From the War Front) in Whitney Museum of American Art, Lower Manhattan, New York.

 McArthur's work has been described as questioning of "care alongside questions of autonomy and dependency" in regards to the daily experience of disabled individuals.
 McArthur uses her work to challenge the status quo and give those who are usually marginalized by societal structures a voice.
 Her choice of medium are sculptures and installations that "conceptually driven and often composed of utilitarian materials such as blocks of foam or a Wikipedia entry."
 Her works elicit an “experience of activism and jerry-built ingenuity.”

+Other activities

+In 2022, McArthur was a member of the jury that selected LaToya Ruby Frazier as recipient of the Carnegie Prize.

+Recognition

 In 2014, McArthur won the Wynn Newhouse Award, an annual prize given to disabled artists in recognition of their artistic merit.

 In 2015, McArthur was an Artadia Awardee.

-McArthur is represented by Essex Street Gallery in New York.
+in 2024, McArthur was awarded a Guggenheim Fellowship in Fine Arts.